Feb 14, 2025

 Classes are scheduled to align with the needs of working adults.
 General education courses in accelerated, hybrid, and virtual options with minimal on-campus requirements provide flexibility for students who work during the day.
 Courses in the major are offered in 8-week sessions through an asynchronous format, which enable students to access class materials based on your schedule.
 Classes have a planned structure of lessons and submission deadlines, but no mandatory whole-class meetings in real time.

-The initial licensure sequence is a major that can be completed in as few as 42 credits, including ten courses, two supervised clinical field experiences, and a supervised full-time student teaching semester.
+The initial licensure sequence is a major that can be completed in as few as 39 credits, including nine courses, two supervised clinical field experiences, and a supervised full-time student teaching semester.

 Program Requirements